 What is a Hygienist?

-Here at Parrock Street Dental we have a wonderful Hygienist called Vilma.
-She sees patients referred by our dentists, but also can see you independently of this.
-We have had many patients see her who have been really happy with the results and often comment on how gentle she is while treating them!
+Here at Parrock Dental we have a wonderful Hygienist team.
+They see patients referred by our dentists, but also can see you independently of this.
+We have had many patients see them who have been really happy with the results and often comment on how gentle they are while treating them!

 Why do I need to see a Hygienist?